holochain/docs-pages/src/concepts/2_application_architecture.md

 # 02: Application architecture

 <div class="coreconcepts-intro" markdown=1>
-Applications built with Holochain are highly **modular** in both functionality and architecture.
+Applications built with Holochain are highly **modular**.
 This makes it easy to share code and [compose](https://en.wikipedia.org/wiki/Composability) smaller pieces together into larger wholes.
-Each Holochain application (called **hApp**) has its own set of rules, private network, and distributed database.
+Each functional part of a Holochain application, called a **DNA**, has its own set of rules, private network, and distributed database.
 </div>

 <div class="coreconcepts-orientation" markdown=1>